Xamariners/Full-Stack-Developer-Course/CAPSTONE 10 - Xamarin with Azure Services/PROJECT/README.md

 	... />
 ```

-It is best practice, to implement confirmation barrier when it comes to executing sensitive operations such as deleting data.
+It is best practice to implement confirmation barrier when it comes to executing sensitive operations such as deleting data.
 So let's follow the same principle here.
 In the code behind click event handler, you need need to use the Xamarin.Forms ```Page.DisplayAlert()``` method to show a confirmation dialog before executing our data delete logic.
 ```csharp
 private async void DeleteCourseButton_OnClicked(object sender, EventArgs e) {